 The fourth great contemporary force for change is the impact on society of big science and technology.
 In many ways this is the most dynamic of the forces for change which are now at work.
 It is the one which the law and lawmakers find most difficult to accommodate.
 In some cases, science and technology present novel problems which can be swept under the carpet for a time but which will ultimately require the attention of lawmakers.
 In other cases science and technology may actually assist in the resolution of legal disputes.
-The Breathalyzer has been adopted by law to measure by a breath test the blood alcohol level of allegedly intoxicated drivers which not two decades ago was proved by tedious impressionistic evidence of police.
-The readings from this scientific instrument are substituted for unreliable unscientific impressionistic evidence.22 Numerous reports now urge the adoption of tape recording to set at rest some of the disputes about alleged confessions to police officers.23 But if science and technology present solutions to some of the difficulties of the modern administration of justice, they also produce problems.
-Take for example the problems presented by the transplantation of organs and tissues from one person to another, an issue examined by the Australian Law Reform Commission.
+In many Commonwealth countries, for example, the Breathalyzer has been adopted by law to measure by a breath test the blood alcohol level of allegedly intoxicated drivers.
+The readings from this scientific instrument are substituted for unreliable unscientific impressionistic evidence.22 Numerous reports now urge the adoption of tape recording to set at rest some of the disputes about alleged confessions to police officers.23

+But if science and technology present solutions to some of the difficulties of the modern administration of justice, they also produce problems.
+Take for example the problems presented by the transplantation of organs and tissues from one person to another.
 In such operations it frequently becomes necessary to determine the 'death' of the donor for legal purposes.
-L though the common law has never attempted to define 'death' with precision and has left its diagnosis to the medical profession, it is generally accepted that the classical criteria for determining death were the cessation of respiration and circulation of the blood.
-Interpose an artificial ventilator in a modern hospital and these criteria become not only irrelevant but potentially mischievous.24 Problems such as artificial insemination, test tube babies, the right to die (in respect of which a Bill is presently before the South Australian Parliament), human cloning and genetic engineering crowd upon us and demand clarification of acceptable conduct including by new legal regulation.

-Another vivid illustration of the impact of modern technology on the law is one which will affect all countries and all jurisdictions in time.
+Although the common law has never attempted to define 'death' with precision and has left its diagnosis to the medical profession, it is generally accepted that the classical criteria for determining death were the cessation of respiration and circulation of the blood.
+Interpose an artificial ventilator in a modern hospital and these criteria become not only irrelevant but potentially mischievous.24 Another vivid illustration of the impact of modern technology on the law is one which will affect all countries of the Commonwealth of Nations in time.
 It is the impact of computerisation.
 The advent of automated data systems will require a rapid reassessment of the law of fraud and theft, the law of evidence, copyright and patent law and so on.
-Computerisation presents special difficulties to society because of the vulnerability to accident, blackmail and deliberate destruction which miniature technology makes possible.
+Computerisation presents special difficulties to society because of the yulnerability to accident, blackmail and deliberate destruction which miniature technology makes possible.
 The impact of computers on employment levels in society may also have social effects which our laws will have to address.
-The capacity of the computer to store vast masses of information, retrievable at ever-diminishing cost and ever-increasing speed, raises important issues for individual liberties including the privacy of individuals which many inquiries (one of which is that by the Law Reform Commission) have now begun to tackle.25 The linkage of computers in different countries by satellite and telecommunications makes possible the modern ease of airline travel and hotel bookings.
-But it also raises great questions of individual rights, economic dependency and national security and social vulnerability which lawmakers will have to tackle before this century is out.
+The capacity of the computer to store vast masses of information, retrievable at ever-diminishing cost and ever-increasing speed, raises important issues for individual liberties including the privacy of individuals which inquiries in many Commonwealth countries have now begun to tackle.25 The linkage of computers in different countries by satellite and telecommunications makes possible the modern ease of airline travel and hotel bookings.
+But it also raises great questions of individual rights, economic dependency and national security which lawmakers will have to tackle before this century is out.